devaru-ai/disaggregated-inference-platform/README.md

 | **2048** | 1 | 9.25 | 108.09 | 68.67 |
 | **2048** | 8 | 15.65 | 510.40 | 565.55 |

-- Throughput is flat across both models and all context lengths — adding concurrency does not improve output rate, confirming that inter-stage KV transfer is the bottleneck.
+- Throughput is largely flat across both models and context lengths, increasing concurrency does not improve output rate, suggesting that inter-stage KV transfer is the dominant bottleneck.
--  TPOT scales sharply with concurrency regardless of model size: both Llama 8B and Qwen 14B degrade from ~93ms at concurrency 1 to ~510ms at concurrency 8, suggesting the transfer layer saturates at the same rate independent of model weight.
+- TPOT increases sharply with concurrency for both models, rising from ~93ms to ~510ms, suggesting that the transfer layer becomes saturated under higher concurrency, largely independent of model size.
--  At 2048 context, concurrency 8: IPC transfer cost equals or exceeds TPOT (511ms vs 515ms for Llama, 565ms vs 510ms for Qwen) — the system is spending as much time moving KV cache between GPUs as it is generating tokens.
+- At 2048 context and concurrency 8, IPC transfer time becomes comparable to TPOT (511ms vs 515ms for Llama, 565ms vs 510ms for Qwen), indicating that KV movement cost is approaching the cost of token generation.
--  At this point, system performance is primarily constrained by interconnect bandwidth, and further compute-side optimization yields negligible latency gains without improving the transfer layer.
+-  At this point, system performance becomes increasingly constrained by interconnect overhead, and further compute-side optimization yields diminishing returns unless the transfer layer is improved.

-# Role-Based Disaggregated Inference
+# 4. Role-Based Disaggregated Inference
 Admission-controlled routing with circuit breaking separates request intake from GPU execution, enforcing backpressure via semaphore and GPU admission gates to shed load under burst concurrency.

 | Total Requests | Successful (200) | Rejected (503) | Throughput (req/s) |